Honours

 How nominations are processed

 The Jersey Honours and Awards Committee is co-chaired by the Lieutenant-Governor and the Bailiff.
-There are 4 additional members who serve for a period of approximately 5 years.
-The names of the committee members are available on request to the Office of the Lieutenant-Governor.
+There are 4 other members who serve for approximately 5 years.
+You can request the names of the committee members to the Office of the Lieutenant-Governor.